FBoy Island: Production

+On September 28, 2023, it was announced that the third season would premiere on October 16, 2023.

+Impact of the COVID-19 pandemic

+The series was filmed in the Cayman Islands, in part due to "its low number of COVID-19 cases" with the cast having to arrive at Grand Cayman 14 days before shooting commenced in March 2021 to quarantine and be tested for COVID-19 on alternate days until April.

+Lawsuit

+On May 2, 2023, producer and writer Jack Piuggi of Flipp Productions, LLC filed a lawsuit claiming the show's concept was stolen from him, alleging he shared the concept of a reality-based documentary called "Instafamous" under a non-disclosure agreement with production companies affiliated with HBO.
+On February 24, 2025, the court ordered the complaint dismissed with Prejudice.
+Upon review, the court determined that Instafamous was not substantially similar to either Fake Famous or FBoy Island.
+The court found that the "total concept and feel" of the works were vastly different.
+The court concluded that Jack Piuggi had failed to establish substantial similarity and dismissed the claim.

 International releases

 In the UK, BBC Three acquired the show.
 On April 28, 2022, HBO Max announced local versions for Denmark, Sweden, Spain, and The Netherlands.

 Adaptations

-A New Zealander adaptation began airing on TVNZ in October 2022, hosted by Shav Ruakere and filmed in the Cook Islands.
-One of the male contestants named Wayde Moore was edited out of the show prior to the premiere after it was learned that he had been on trial for attempted suffocation of a drunken woman; he was found not guilty but the judge described his behavior as “deeply inappropriate and disrespectful”.
+A New Zealand adaptation began airing on TVNZ in October 2022, hosted by Shav Ruakere and filmed in the Cook Islands.
+One of the male contestants named Wayde Moore was edited out of the show prior to the premiere after it was learned that he had been on trial for attempted suffocation of a drunken woman; he was found not guilty but the judge described his behavior as "deeply inappropriate and disrespectful".

-An Australian adaptation was greenlight by Foxtel in October 2022 and will air on their streaming service, Binge, in 2023, set to be hosted by Abbie Chatfield.
+An Australian adaptation was announced by Foxtel in October 2022 and was released on its streaming service, Binge, from May 2023.
+It was hosted by Abbie Chatfield and was filmed in Casuarina, which is located in north-eastern New South Wales in the Tweed Shire.